lbrenman/ai-stockquote-fh/readme.md

 * Import the `StockQuoteFH2.zip` project into Amplify Integration
 * Edit the Finnhub connector and enter your API Key
   * You can get an API Key [**here**](https://finnhub.io/)
-* Enable your integrations
+* Enable your HTTP Server integrations and/or API
-* Call your API
+* Call your APIs